“Some of nature’s most exquisite handiwork is on a miniature scale, as anyone knows who has applied a magnifying glass to a snowflake.“

 Seeing such beauty serves as testimony of Nature’s perfection and complexity.
 How we humans are newcomers to it all, unable to truly grasp the billions of years of design that proceeded our walking upright on earth.
 It should further motivate us all to walk with much smaller footprints so that we do not blunder and crush the systems that are Nature’s exquisite handiwork.

-Follow the link below for images showing a close-up on the egg mass allowing you to see the individual eggs; the mating of the sea lemons; the egg laying and predation by a leather star.
+Follow the link below for images showing a close-up on the egg mass allowing you to see the individual eggs; the mating of the Pacific Sea Lemons; the egg laying and predation by a leather star.
 Click here.

-Note: The sea lemon is often mistaken for other dorid species such as the Monterey dorid.
-The easiest way to ID them correctly is to know that sea lemons have white gills.
+Note: The Sea Lemon is often mistaken for other dorid species such as the Monterey Dorid.
+The easiest way to ID them correctly is to know that Pacific Sea Lemons have white gills.
+Those of the Monterey Dorid are yellow.